 Goff’s innovation caught on and spread to other communities.
 Today, his innovation has influenced billions of dollars of charitable giving.
 Donor advised funds typically have a much higher giving percentage than any private foundation.

 Goff’s innovation spread as well to commercial providers like Fidelity, Schwab, Vanguard, and others.
 By 1980, one of the first Christian community foundations was established.
-In 1982, the National Christian Foundation was established, and in 2000, the Servant Foundation became one of the first stand-alone affiliates.
+(The Signatry dates back to 2000.)

 As wealth transfer continues in this country, the donor advised fund continues to be a vital tool in that transfer.